lrmcc/Messenger_App/README.md

 # Messenger_App
 A messenger app for users to send messages and files directly to individuals or to a group.
 The application is built with TCP sockets using Python Standard Library modules.

-This application server is configured based on whether it is hosted locally or as web application.
-The closed network could launch a server instance to allow clients to connect within the network.
-A web hosting platform of some kind must be selected and configured in order to launch a web-based server instance to allow clients to connect from the internet.
+The application's server configuration is determined by on whether it is hosted locally or as web application.
+A closed network could launch a server instance to allow clients to connect within the network.
+Alternatively, a web hosting platform of some kind could be selected and configured in order to launch a web-based server instance to allow clients to connect from the internet.

 ## Developer Objective
 To provide a usable and customizable messaging application built in the Python language.

 ## Purpose
 Users can communicate with one another over a messaging application

 ## Prerequisites
 Messenger_App will require Python version 3+ be installed.